September 22, 2016

 - Domain adaptation

-- Automatic methods in corpus-based CMC / social media analysis (sentiment, summarization, trend detection, ...)
+- Automatic methods in corpus-based CMC / social media analysis (sentiment analysis, summarization, topic detection, trend detection, ...)

 - Big-data social media analysis